bambooforest/IntroDataScience_Spring_2022/7_data_modeling/README.md

 In a histogram or a polygon of a normal distribution the central tendency is usually near the highest point

-The specific way that data cluster around a distribution’’’s central tendency can be measured three different ways: mean, median,
+The specific way that data cluster around a distribution’s central tendency can be measured three different ways: mean, median, mode.

 Summary statistics only apply to unimodal distributions, i.e., distributions that have a single central peak.
 If this basic assumption